Supper Fast: Poor-Man’s Steak (or Stuffed Hamburger)

 • Chopped onions/bell peppers to taste (I used about 1/2 cup total)

-• 4 oz Cheese cut in a cube for each patty (I used pepper jack cheese)
+• 4 oz Cheese cut into 5 equal cubes, 1 for each patty (I used pepper jack cheese)

 • 1 teaspoon salt